Call for Papers, Vol 63, No 2: ELL Outreach and Teaching Strategies

 Related topics include (but are not limited to):

-* Photography and artwork showcasing interdepartmental connections
+- Photography and artwork showcasing ELL student innovation

-We also remain interested in a variety of projects on a range of topics related to the improvement of instruction in all the English language arts at all grade levels—elementary through college—and welcome the submission of projects that are of interest to literacy educators.
+While this theme is encouraged, we also remain interested in a variety of projects on a range of topics related to the improvement of instruction in all the English language arts at all grade levels—elementary through college—and welcome the submission of projects that are of interest to literacy educators.
 We are also accepting book reviews, artwork, poetry, flash fiction, and other modalities at this time.
 View our submission guidelines by clicking here.

 The Wisconsin English Journal is a bi-annual publication.
 Started in 1959 by the Wisconsin Council of Teachers of English, WEJ has published a variety of topics surrounding the English language arts.
 For more information, visit our about page.